FAIR Fine Art Guide

 Prepare the evidence before requesting a quote

-The fastest way to get a useful quote is to show the appraiser what kind of silver problem they are being asked to solve.
-Clear images and counts reduce vague estimates and make it easier to decide whether the work belongs with a local inspection, remote specialist review, or broader decorative-arts appraisal.
+The fastest way to get a useful quote is to show the appraiser what kind of silver problem they are solving.
+Clear images and counts reduce vague estimates and make it easier to choose local inspection, remote specialist review, or broader decorative-arts appraisal.

 • Photograph full object views, hallmark clusters, maker punches, retailer marks, monograms, inscriptions, pattern details, and damaged areas.